 Sacre Cour de Paris

-I’ve been to Paris four times and after each visit, I come home wishing I could have had more time to fit everything in.
-It’s simply bursting with things to do.
-30 million visitors each year descend on the City of Lights and it’s not hard to see why.
-It’s a tourist’s city, with something to see or do around every corner.
-It’s seeing the streets you’ve seen in movies, the monuments that are instantly recognisable, the stories you’ve heard so many times – The Hunchback of Notre Dame, Phantom of The Opera, Les Miserables, Moulin Rouge, Ratatouille, that scene from Superman 2.
-I could visit Paris every month and still be eager for more.
+It is a tourist’s city, with something to see around every corner.
+It’s seeing the streets you’ve seen in movies, the monuments that are instantly recognisable and the stories you’ve heard so many times – The Hunchback of Notre Dame, Phantom of The Opera, Les Misérables, Moulin Rouge, Ratatouille and even that scene from Superman 2.
+In this Paris travel guide, we share why we could visit every month and still find new magic.

 A Little Bit About Paris

-Paris is the capital city of France and the third largest urban area in Europe after Moscow and Istanbul.
+Paris is the capital city of France and one of the largest urban areas in Europe.
 One of the world’s great cities and the centre of a former imperial power, Paris is rich in history, tradition and culture.
 It became known as the City of Light because of its early and extensive system of street lighting in the 19th century.

 The currency is the Euro and the language is French.